Runs Page

 | Skip arrow | All steps were skipped |

-- Status — whether the step succeeded, failed, or is still running
+- Status — whether the step succeeded, failed, was rejected, or is still running

 - Step Input — the data passed into the step (collapsible)